Battersea Dogs & Cats Home (Battersea) Job Applicant Privacy Notice

 How does Battersea protect data?

 Battersea takes the security of your data seriously.
-We have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.
-Battersea’s Data Protection Policy has more details about this.
+Battersea has internal policies, procedures and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.

 For how long does Battersea keep data?

-If your application for employment is unsuccessful, Battersea will hold your data on file for seven months after the end of the relevant recruitment process.
-At the end of that period, your data is deleted or destroyed.
+If your application for employment is unsuccessful, Battersea will hold your data on file for seven months after the date of your last application for employment with Battersea.
+30 days before the end of that period, you will be notified that your data is due for deletion and will have the option to choose for your data to be retained.
+If you do nothing, your data will be deleted at the end of the seven month period.

 As a data subject, you have a number of rights.
 You can: